-Hunters only need to bring their antlerless deer or antlerless deer head, along with a report confirmation number, to a check station if they wish to get a replacement tag for use in deer management zones 11 and 12.
+Hunters only need to bring their antlerless deer or antlerless deer head, along with a kill report and confirmation number, to a check station if they wish to obtain a replacement tag for use in Deer Management Zones 11 and 12.
 All other deer must be reported within 24 hours using the phone or internet.

 Deer Hunter Survey